ScottGuymer/scottguymer/content/post/azurechallenge-leeds.md

 ## Team8 FTW!

 There was going to be a decider...
 One final load test to separate the teams.
-Cosmos was still seeming like our big bottleneck.
-It seemed liked we were already at our maximum throughout units for the instance, it took us a while to realise that if we clicked unlimited when creating our collection we could go to 100,000 tpu...
-We decided to go for it and made a quick last minute update to the collection, we made it unlimited and turned the dial up to 11.
+Again the persistence was still seeming like our big bottleneck.
+It seemed liked we were already at our maximum performance for the instance, it took us a while to realise that there was still some more tweaking we could do...
+We decided to go for it and made a quick last minute update to the configuration, out simply we turned the dial up to 11.

 ![](/uploads/2018/03/29/volume-11-smushed.jpg)

 It was the final load test....
 This was it..

 The results were awesome!
-We were in first place by quite a margin with sub 1s response times and under 1% errors.
-We had served something like 250k requests during the test and were hitting over 300rps on our 5 node cluster.
+We were in first place by quite a margin with low response times and very few errors.
+We had served 1000s of requests during the test and our requests per second were the highest on the leaderboard.
 We had won in the performance stakes by quite a margin!
-Even our availability was 98% for the 2 days of the event.
+Even our availability was great for the 2 days of the event.

 Our prize was a copy of [Kubernetes: Up and Running](http://amzn.eu/hh5St3h) each.
 (Which would have been good on day 1) I would highly recommend this book as your first port of call should you want to get up to speed with Kubernetes.
 Its simple, concise and covers all the bases.
 As a bonus its co-authored by the founders of Kubernetes so you are getting the info straight from the experts!